niyatipatel2711/e_learning_platform/README.md

 # E-learning

-e-learning is a beautiful open-source education app for Android.
+E-learning is a beautiful open-source education app for Android.
 It is built with Dart on top of Google's Flutter framework.

 ## Implementation screenshots